Aberystwyth power station: Plant in 1958

 The total installed generating capacity was 4.92 MW, with an output capacity of 5 MW.

 Operations

 In 1897 the maximum electricity demand was 74 kW, and the station supplied 46,033 kWh.

 Operating data 1921–23

 The operating data for the period 1921–23 was:

 Operating data 1946

 Aberystwyth power station operating data for 1946 was:

 Operating data 1954–72

 Operating data for the period 1954–72 was:

 Aberystwyth Electricity Supply District

-Aberystwyth was an electricity supply district in the Merseyside & North Wales Electricity Board.
+Aberystwyth was an electricity supply district in the Merseyside and North Wales Electricity Board.
 It supplied an area of 606 square miles (1570 km2) and a population of 40,000.
 It comprised the Borough of Aberystwyth and the districts of Dolgelley, Machynlleth and Towyn.
 Electricity supplies were:

 Closure

 Aberystwyth power station was decommissioned in the 1970s.